jenicek/swisshacks/README.md

 The AWS infrastructure is provisioned using Terraform:

 - VPC with public and private subnets
-- ECS cluster running the containerized applications
+- ECS cluster running the containerized backend application
 - RDS PostgreSQL database
 - ECR for container images
-- Load balancer for traffic routing
+- Load balancer for API traffic routing
+- S3 bucket for hosting static frontend files
+- CloudFront distribution for global delivery of frontend assets
 - IAM user with deployment permissions
 - Optional GitHub Actions OIDC provider for keyless authentication